Frequently Asked Questions

 No. In order to keep all of our participants safe, e-Buddies does not allow members to communicate outside of the e-Buddies E-mail System.
 This includes Facebook, Twitter, Skype, etc. Keeping communication to e-mail allows e-Buddies to track the progress of your friendship as well as maintain your safety.

 - How much information about myself do I need to share with my e-Buddy?

 There are no specifications on the amount or type of information that you need to share with your e-Buddy.
 The goal of e-Buddies is to develop a quality friendship through e-mail.
 It is up to you and your e-Buddy to determine what type of friendship that will be.
 You should take it at the pace that you feel most comfortable with.
 If your e-Buddy asks questions that you are not comfortable responding to, you should reply to your e-Buddy that you are just not ready to discuss that information at this point. e-Buddies requires that you not share your phone number, mailing address or personal e-mail address with your e-Buddy.

-The e-Buddies commitment is to e-mail your e-Buddy once per week.
+The e-Buddies commitment is to e-mail your e-Buddy once every 2 weeks.
 However, on occasion situations do arise that prevent this from happening (i.e. vacation, illness, etc.).
 If you know in advance that you will not be able to e-mail your e-Buddy in a particular week, let them know.
-You can also turn off the automatic reminders that are sent when a person has not been e-mailing by logging into the e-Buddies Community and changing the status under View Status.
-You may also contact e-Buddies staff to let us know.

 - If my e-Buddy does not e-mail me, should I still send them e-mail?